What is Literary English?

 Function of Literary English

-Descriptive and Indirect language
+Descriptive and Indirect

-It does not convey direct meaning but reader has to search for the hidden message in the text.
+Literary English does not convey direct meaning but reader has to search for the hidden message in the text.
 If a literary piece of writing is handed over to various students and they are asked for the message written in that text.
 All the students will conclude different message from the text depending upon their way of extracting a message from the text.

-High Grammar level and Rich Vocabulary
+High Level Grammar and Rich Vocabulary

-Literary content is rich in vocabulary and carry complex sentence structure.
+Literary English is rich in vocabulary and carry complex sentence structure.
 Borrowing is too much in literary writings that make it more complex and difficult to understand for a common reader.
 Some genres of literature are free from grammatical rules as poetry or drama written in poetic form.